-Defense+ is a collective term that covers the Host Intrusion Prevention (HIPS), sandboxing and behavior blocker components of Comodo Internet Security.
+Defense+ is a collective term that covers the Host Intrusion Prevention (HIPS), Sandboxing and Viruscope components of Comodo Internet Security.
 Together, these technologies ensure all applications, processes and services on your PC behave in a secure manner - and are prevented from taking actions that could damage your computer or your data.